All Episodes

 And I believe that once we begin this every single day, we set ourselves up for the very success that we're believing for.

-All right, so I'm gonna keep challenging you because I I love how you can bring faith into the real world.
+All right, so I'm going to keep challenging you because I love how you can bring faith into the real world.

 I want you to meet somebody.

-And these these prayer journals, and Raquel here is Joining us.
+And these prayer journals, and Raquel here is joining us.

 She has one of them.